Gold Star Canyon to Liberty Cap

 This hike is a local 'classic' that does not get visited in its entirity very often; and I do not expect to do this version of it again for perhaps another year.
 If that says anything about how awesome I think this hike is, I am not a big one to repeat an adventure here where we have so many to pursue.

 Meet at Liberty Cap/ Wildwood trailhead at 8 AM.
-We will leave as many cars as possible there; loading everyone up and driving to the White Rocks/ Gold Star Canyon trailhead to start as soon as we can get over there.
+We will leave as many cars as possible there; loading everyone up and driving to the White Rocks/ Gold Star Canyon trailhead to start the hike as soon as we can get over there.

 - Dress in layers that you can easily add or shed as temps throughout the day will fluctuate.